nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 The network core is an Arm Cortex-M33 processor with a reduced feature set, designed for ultra-low power operation.

-This core is used to communicate with the network.
+This core is used for radio communication.
 With regards to the nRF5340 samples, this means that the network core runs the radio stack and real-time procedures.
-In the current implementation, the network core runs the controller part of the Bluetooth Low Energy stack.
+Currently, the following solutions are available for the network core:
+* Bluetooth Low Energy Controller - compatible with several BLE samples,
+* An application running only on network core, used for testing the Radio peripheral; requires any sample for application core - just to start the network MCU

 In general, this core should be used for real-time processing tasks involving low-level protocols and layers.

 The board name for the network core in Zephyr is ``nrf5340_dk_nrf5340_cpunet``.